 This all boils down to one question: How long?
 All and all, I cannot do advanced.
 I love description, but it's hard to push a story along with four or five paragraphs of description because it is rather boring.
 There is no meat, so it can usually be boiled down to be much shorter.
 I can easily get to 3+ paragraphs but will do shorter if I don't have a huge amount to work with.
 Basically, average to a little higher casual, but please no advanced or free.
 One is too much, and the other is too little.

-Mature content is always okay as well, as these will be kept to only PM and possibly Discord.
+Mature content is always okay as well, as these will be kept to only PM and Discord, both equally viable.
 I don't have a problem usually with where this takes place, that being a thread, PM, or Discord.
 Partner's choice.

 Bio: This Eevee evolution was never given a name, rather a number.
 The name ‘Fade’ was self-given to remind him of how he escaped his imprisonment.
 Like the Eevee’s before him and no doubt the ones that are still being used, Fade was born from an egg with his ‘relatives’.
 The only thing that connected those born was their timing.
 Immediately after hatching, Fade was marked with a number on a ring pierced onto his ear.
 Fade’s only memory of a name was his number, 86.
 Fade never figured out the reason for the mass breeding but he made assumptions later on.
 After he grew enough, Fade was handed to a random trainer.
 Even then, the trainer didn’t like Fade and he was back with the other Eevee returns.
 This happened a couple more times until Fade had his chance to escape his bondage.
 His last trainer entered a battle with a Pokemon much stronger than Fade himself.
 With one large attack, Fade ran away himself from the battle in the ensuing dust cloud.
 Since then, Fade has been on his own.
 He evolved with no moon in the sky and in the darkness of night, causing him to take the form of an Umbreon.
 The tag on his ear stayed in place as well, forever labeling him as Number 86, self-named Fade.